OdeStaples/rxjs-notes/4 - operators.md

   throttleTime(2000)
   // delay(2000)
 );
+buttonClicks$.subscribe(console.log);
 ```

-- You can keep clicking, but a new message will only show up every two seconds provided you keep on clicking the button.
+- You can keep clicking, but a new message will only show up every two seconds provided you keep on clicking the button

+- in the above example, the click will be registered on the first click and after ever 2secs another click will be registered.

 # debounceTime